saneletm/dotvim/README.md

 List of modules/plugins in:
 * emacs
 * vim
+Overview of
-* overview of bash_profile customisations
+* bash_profile customisations
-* overview of tmux customisations
+* tmux customisations